 Why are IT Departments Investing in SSE but Not Fully Rolling it Out?

-In the realm of network security, Secure Service Edge (SSE) technology has emerged as a game-changer for companies of all sizes.
+In the realm of network security, Security Service Edge (SSE) technology has emerged as a game-changer for companies of all sizes.
 While many organizations recognize the immense potential of SSE and have invested in its implementation, the transition to full adoption may encounter various challenges.
 In this blog post, we will delve into the reasons why companies are investing in SSE but not fully rolling it out yet.
 Targeting semi-technical professionals responsible for IT spend and decision-making, we aim to shed light on the crucial factors influencing the SSE adoption journey.

 Evolving Legacy Infrastructure: